 Predictive analytics capabilities, meanwhile, can help you foresee the impact on employee and team performance when making organizational changes.
 This allows you to develop what-if scenarios, such as how changes like promotions or pay increases could affect teams.
 Forward-looking insight into workforce trends also helps you take early action to align the workforce with the needs of the organization.

-2. Enhanced workforce health and safety: Employees are stressed from fears of the virus, shifting local restrictions and lockdowns, continued isolation from work, and on-again, off-again remote schooling.
+Employees are stressed from fears of the virus, shifting local restrictions and lockdowns, continued isolation from work, and on-again, off-again remote schooling.
 In the September PwC Pulse Survey, 51% of CHROs identified employee anxiety and burnout as a top challenge.
-A cloud-based system can help companies offer employees benefits they need — a tutoring program for people with school-aged children to help with remote learning, for instance — and help them sign up for that benefit quickly.
+A cloud-based system can help companies offer employees benefits they need — a tutoring program for people with school-age children to help with remote learning, for instance — and help them sign up for that benefit quickly.
 CHROs can also more easily tap into employee sentiment data via cloud systems to find out what benefits workers value and what they need to be productive and efficient.

 In the case of the energy company below, the health and safety functionality of the cloud helped executives manage the employee health system more effectively than the company’s clunky legacy system.
 They can now track COVID-19 exposure and instantly communicate with employees to help keep them safe.

-3. Recruit, manage and retain talent more effectively: Cloud solutions offer fully integrated hire-to-retire functionality.
+Cloud solutions offer fully integrated hire-to-retire functionality.
 They typically cover many aspects of talent management, not just administrative and operational aspects.
 They also feature built-in integrations with social networks to reach a wider pool of talent.
-AI-enabled sourcing features help narrow down the potential candidates while providing an intuitive and engaging experience for the candidates using chatbots.
-They also help streamline the onboarding experience, like automating paperwork and customizing relevant learning content for new hires.
+Artificial Intelligence- (AI-)enabled sourcing features can help narrow down the potential candidates while providing an intuitive and engaging experience for the candidates using chatbots.
+They also can help streamline the onboarding experience, like automating paperwork and customizing relevant learning content for new hires.
 Freeing up routine and time-consuming tasks means new employees have more time to make meaningful connections with their managers and colleagues.

 Focus on the benefits of the cloud in making strategic improvements.
 Cloud-based solutions do a much better job of incorporating talents and skills into the planning and analytics process.
 Even after the pandemic passes, businesses will go through cycles of ups and downs.
 Cloud-based HCM solutions provide powerful workforce modeling tools designed to help HR executives calibrate their workforce based on changing business needs.
 These tools can also help organizations use their existing talent more effectively, optimize workforce-related costs and ultimately create a workforce that is more able to change and adapt quickly.